vechain/indexer-core/README.md

 This is where the rollback method comes in.
 In some scenarios such as a chain re-organization, the indexer will need to roll back to a previous block in order to maintain data integrity.
 Further to this, any database updates in the processBlock method should be atomic i.e. they should either complete fully or fail completely.

+## Java compatibility

+When using the indexer-core package in a Java project, prefer using `startInCoroutine()` to start your indexer implementation, as the regular `start()` is a suspend function for which the caller has to supply a coroutine scope.
+Otherwise, the package is Java compatible as is.